emc-openstack/vnxe-cinder-driver/README.md

 VNXe Cinder Driver (EMCVNXeDriver) is provided in the installer package consists of one python file:

         emc_vnxe.py

-Copy the above python file to the `cinder/volume/drivers/emc/` directory of your OpenStack node(s) where cinder-volume is running.
+Copy the above python file to the `cinder/volume/drivers/dell_emc/` directory of your OpenStack node(s) where cinder-volume is running.

+> Note: In Ocata release, the driver directory is changed from emc/ to dell_emc/, please copy the python file to this directory.
+>
+> Please also confirm the volume_driver option in cinder.conf, for the details, please refer "Backend Configuration" section.

 ### San Connection